 In order to work as a library clerk, an on-the-job training program must be completed.
 This program can be an official process involving videos, tests and seminars.
 However, many library clerks simply work under the supervision of an experienced library technician or librarian for the first few weeks.
 Under the guidance of a superior, library clerks can pick up the necessary job skills to succeed in this position.

-Between 2014 and 2024, the BLS expected clerical library assistants to see a career growth of around 5%.
-This is about average compared to all occupations.
+Between 2018 and 2028, the BLS expected clerical library assistants to see a career decline of around 3%.
 The BLS expects that libraries will hire technicians and assistants instead of librarians to save costs.
 Library clerks possessing some formal education or experience related to library training may have better prospects.

 Library clerks, or clerical library assistants, assist librarians and patrons with organizing and finding books and other reference materials.
 On-the-job training is all that is required to obtain a position in this field.
 While high school students can sometimes work as library clerks, most employers prefer job candidates who have a high school diploma or equivalent.